Watering Your Plants: How to Keep Indoor Plants Happy and Hydrated

 To keep it simple, the following five suggestions should help you avoid killing your plants.

-- The biggest safeguard against problems with watering your plants is going to be drainage.
-Keep your plants in pots that drain, and no rocks at the bottom of a pot that doesn't have holes don't mean that it drains.
+1. The biggest safeguard against problems with watering your plants is going to be drainage.
+Keep your plants in pots that have holes for the water to drain!

-- Most plants want to dry out at least a bit between waterings.
-It doesn't rain every day; they don't need water every day.
+3. Most plants want to dry out at least a bit between waterings.
+It doesn't rain every day; so they don't need water every day.

-- Most plants can handle being watered once a week with room temperature water left out overnight to get rid of any chemicals.
+5. Most plants can handle being watered once a week.
+Use room temperature water.
+We recommend leaving water out overnight to get rid of any harsh minerals.

 The Long Answer: Watering Plants Correctly Depends on Lots of Factors